“For when a people no longer have the space to construct homeplace, we cannot build a meaningful community of resistance.”- bell hooks

 Ages 13+

-*Youth staff are required to attend our July 7th training week
+*Youth staff are required to attend a full day Sat. training (date/time TBD in mid September)

 Free transportation may be available depending on your location.
 Email hello@kitesnest.org to learn more about this program and how we can support your child to attend.